Justin Baldoni has built a career on feminism – but does it all mean nothing?

 If Baldoni is guilty of what Lively has accused him of, those words would take on a whole new meaning: that his talk of allyship was nothing more than empty virtue signalling – like greenwashing, only pink.

 At this stage, we do not know.
-But what I do know is that all this stings when you consider the fact that women need male allies now more than ever.
+But what I do know is that all this stings given that women need male allies now more than ever.

-But it’s not just here in the UK that it’s an issue – from the brutal death of Miss Switzerland finalist Kristina Joksimovic to the killing of Olympic long-distance runner Rebecca Cheptegei and the recent rape convictions of Gisèle Pelicot’s ex-husband Dominique and 51 others.
+But it’s not just here in the UK that it’s a problem – from the brutal death of Miss Switzerland finalist Kristina Joksimovic to the killing of Olympic long-distance runner Rebecca Cheptegei and the recent rape convictions of Gisèle Pelicot’s former husband Dominique and 51 others.

 Personally, I’d like to see more men talking about these things instead of spouting empty words about male privilege on a podcast.
 Because women do need men to speak up and fight alongside them.